Republican Russell Fry wins U.S. House District 7 race - NewsBreak

 JACKSON, Miss. — Incumbent Democrat Bennie Thompson has successfully held off Republican challenger Brian Flowers to win re-election to the U.S. House.
 Thompson, of Bolton, has been a member of Congress since 1993 and is the chairman of the Committee on Homeland Security.
 Thompson is also the chairman of the House committee investigating the Jan.
 6 attack on the United States Capitol.

-Democratic state Sen. Don Davis defeated Republican Sandy Smith 52 percent to 48 percent to win election to the U.S. House District 1 seat being vacated by retiring U.S. Rep. G.K.
-Butterfield.
-"I've spent my career serving the people of eastern North Carolina, and I am honored and humbled that voters have put their trust in me again," Davis said Tuesday night in a news release.
-"My top priority is fighting for eastern North Carolina and rural America, ensuring we are not forgotten and finally...
+With control of both the House and the Senate at stake, here's a breakdown of numbers so far.

-Live Results: Democratic state Sen. Wiley Nickel defeats Bo Hines, a Trump-endorsed Republican, in North Carolina's 13th Congressional District election
+Results: Democratic state Sen. Don Davis defeats Republican Sandy Smith in North Carolina's 1st Congressional District election

 Explore more race results below.
-Democrat Wiley Nickel defeated Republican Bo Hines in North Carolina's 13th Congressional District.
-The 13th District is split between the urban Triangle and rural Sandhills.
-A win for Hines is a test of Trump's influence over the GOP.
-Election 2022 North Carolina Results Explore more...
+Democrat Don Davis defeated Republican Sandy Smith in North Carolina's 1st Congressional District.
+The 1st District is located in the northeastern region of the state.
+Trump-endorsed Smith failed to flip the open seat to Republican control.
+Election 2022 North Carolina Results Explore more election results.

 W.Va.
 GOP House incumbents aim to hold seats in red state